meltano/meltano/docs/src/_contribute/cli.md

 ### Global vs argument level flag casing

-When creating global flags, use upper case letters for short options, and lower case letter for argument level options.
+When creating global flags, default to upper case letters for short options, and lower case letter for argument level options.
+Unless a common industry convention alrady exists to use the lower case variation.

-This can further help prevent ambiguity should a collision between a global flag and an argument level option occur. e.g.
+Defaulting global short flags to upper case letters can help prevent ambiguity should a collision between a global flag and an argument level option occur. e.g.

 ```
-meltano -L/--log-level LEVEL SOME_COMMAND -l/--last-thing
+meltano [-L/--log-level LEVEL] SOME_COMMAND [-l/--last-thing]
 ```

 The caveat to this is *common* and *expected* global short options.
 For example `-h` and `--help`.